Dynamical and Quenched Random Matrices and Homolumo Gap: Discussion and outlook

 In the present work we, however, introduced yet another mechanism for spreading the levels before switching the fermion interaction on, namely the quenched (or fundamental) randomness of the levels.
-That means that the matrix elements are by their dynamical potential attracted to a value which is not zero but quenched random by a fluctuation given by the parameter $\tilde{\omega}$.
-Looking at the case of $\tilde{\omega}$ being small so that quenched fluctuations becomes the dominant fluctuations we can avoid that the push becomes larger than the size of the original distribution extension, because the distribution in eigenvalue space is made extensive by the quenched fluctuations.
-Nevertheless we could still keep the push large compared to the quantum fluctuations, so that we could calculate the homolumo gap in a trustable way.
-Thus we found in our type of matrix model with both quantum and quenched level fluctuation contributions - but in the case wherein the quenched fluctuations dominate - a homolumo-gap effect that meant that we \begin{itemize} \item Start from the no-fermion-interaction spectrum density $\rho$. \item Fill the lowest levels as high as needed to have the given $N_f$ fermions put in. \item Next we simply push respectively the filled sector and the empty sector down and up in level-energy by ${g}/{2\omega^2}$.
+The matrix elements were by their dynamical potential attracted to a value given by a Gaussian distribution of width $\tilde{\omega}$.
+Looking at the case of $\tilde{\omega}$ being small so that quenched fluctuations became dominant we could avoid the push becoming larger than the size of the original distribution extension, because the distribution in eigenvalue space was made extensive by the quenched fluctuations.
+Nevertheless we could still keep the push large compared to the quantum fluctuations, so that our calculations are reliable.
+Thus we found in our type of matrix model with both quantum and quenched level fluctuation contributions - but in the case wherein the quenched fluctuations dominate - a homolumo-gap effect that meant that we \begin{itemize} \item Start from the no-fermion-interaction spectrum density $\rho$. \item Fill the lowest levels with $N_f$ fermions. \item Push respectively the filled sector and the empty sector down and up in level-energy by ${g}/{2\omega^2}$.
 This operation leaves (in the first approximation) an interval of length ${g}/{\omega^2}$ in between the filled and empty levels in which there are no levels at all.
 This is the homolumo gap. \item In the next approximation we then show that the boundaries of this level-empty interval are not completely sharp but rather smoothed out.
-The density of levels is rather given as the level density as before the fermion interaction displaced by the $\pm {g}/2{\omega^2}$ multiplied by a (complementary) error function smoothing out the steep level density falls.
-Since an error function is very close to a theta function in our case, we effectively have very low level density in the gap as long as our approximations work.
-It might however be interesting to investigate further how the gap may be filled out by extending our calculation. \end{itemize}
+The density of levels is rather given as the displaced level density described in previous point but multiplied by a (complementary) error function smoothing out the steep level density falls.
+Since an error function is very close to a theta function in our case, we effectively have very low level density in the gap as long as our approximations is justified. \end{itemize} Notice that in the paper we have set $\hbar=1$.
+We can reintroduce $\hbar$ in our model just using \ba P_{lk}=-i\hbar \frac{\partial}{\partial M_{lk}}. \ea We are then free to rescale the energy/Hamiltonian by $\hbar^2$ and replace $g\to g/\hbar^2$ and $\omega\to \omega/\hbar$.
+From this it is seen that in the notation of the present paper the classical limit is achieved by $\omega \to \infty,\;g\to\infty$, but keeping $g/\omega^2$ of order one.
+This means that the homolumo gap shift, which is just $g/\omega^2$ is actually (possible to be considered) classical effect.
+If fact our calculation is based on this limit and thus (mainly) classical.
+Of course letting $\omega\to \infty$ makes the spread of levels be entirely dominated by the quenched random distribution and all the levels would classically coincide if it were not for the quenched random $M_0$.